 If it’s a mayo-based chicken salad, it’ll likely taste quite alright for the whole period.
 But if the dressing is oil-based (e.g., vinaigrette), the salad’s quality after 3 to 4 days might not be nearly as good as it was right after mixing all the ingredients together.

 If it’s a salad with high moisture content, the veggies might wilt and lose their crunch after a couple of days.
 For some people, those qualities are important; for others, not so much.

 Finally, if your chicken salad includes any ingredients that rapidly lose quality, it might be good for only a day or two.
 The same is true for tuna salad, pasta salad, and others.

 If you’re not okay with eating a soggy chicken salad with soft veggies, try to finish yours within two to three days for the best quality.

-Like all foods that require refrigeration, you should discard your chicken salad if it sits out for more than two hours.
-If it’s a hot summer day, that period is cut in half to about an hour.
+You should discard your chicken salad if it sits out for more than two hours.
+If it’s a hot summer day and the temperature is above 90°F (32°C), that period is cut in half to about an hour.

 How To Store Chicken Salad

 Your chicken salad should sit in the fridge, sealed tightly in an airtight container.
 If yours is store-bought, and you can’t reseal it easily, transfer any leftovers into a food container and refrigerate.